rl-institut/multi-vector-simulator/docs/Overview.rst

 Implemented Tests
 #################

 Unit tests and integration tests are gauged by using test coverage measurement.
 The MVS covers so far 80% of the modules and sub-modules as seen in the next figure.
-It also shows that the build is passing.
+Since those tests are automated, this coverage is updated for any changes in the model.
+The figure also shows that the build is currently passing.

 .. image:: images/Test_coverage.png
  :width: 200

-The following table lists the implemented benchmark tests which cover several features of the MVS.
+A benchmark is a point of reference against which results are compared to assess the operational validity of a model.
+Benchmark tests are not automated like unit and integration tests, hence it is necessary to check that they are passing for any implemented changes in the model.
+The following table lists the implemented benchmark tests which cover several features and functionalities of the MVS.

 .. list-table:: Benchmark Tests
    :widths: 25 25